opal/opal/docs/releasing.md

 ## The commit

-- Commit the updated changelog along with the version bump using this commmit message:
+- Commit the updated changelog along with the version bump using this commit message:
   "Release v1.2.3"

 ## Opal docs